rickie95/3DMMRegistration/README.md

 Shape Registrator works with 3D model and supports **.mat** (Matlab), **.wrl** (WRML) and **.off** (Open File Format) file formats.

+## 2019 Update:
+- Displacement map can now be saved as a Pickle file.
+- Target model can be rotated, in order to provide a good starting point for CPD algorithm.coordinates
+- Source model is now shown in the target section while registrated.

 ### Installation

 1. Clone repo.